QMonkey/monkey-vim/README.md

 " Like :Gpush, but for git-fetch
 :Gfetch [args]

-" Invoke git-push, load the results into the quickfix list :Gpush [args]
+" Invoke git-push, load the results into the quickfix :Gpush [args]

 " Same as git grep